Aditya-das-4707-e/kubectl-k8s/mysql/README.md

 kubectl scale statefulset mysql-statefulset --replicas=5 -n mysql
 ```

 This will add mysql-statefulset-3 and mysql-statefulset-4.
+New pods automatically:
+- Get their configuration from ConfigMap
+- Get their password from Secret
+- Create their own PVC for storage

 ### Updating StatefulSets